jasonamilne/sandbox/RUNNING.md

 Dev containers and Codespaces are **headless environments** (no display), so graphical windows cannot be shown.

-The error you encountered:
+The error you'll see:
 ```
-X11 backend failed: LibraryNotFound
+XOpenDisplay() failed!
 ```

-This means the library tried to connect to a display but couldn't find one (because there isn't one in a container).
+This means the library tried to connect to a display server but couldn't find one (because there isn't one in a container).

+**Good news**: The code compiles successfully!
+It just needs a display to run.

 ---